jamalihassan0307/glassmorphic_ui_kit/README.md

 If you find this package helpful, please give it a ⭐️ on [GitHub](https://github.com/jamalihassan0307/glassmorphic_ui_kit)!

 For issues, feature requests, or questions, please file an issue on the GitHub repository.

+### Best Practices for Navigation Components
+1. Always wrap buttons that use `Scaffold.of(context)` with a `Builder` widget
+2. Use proper constraints to prevent overflow in navigation layouts
+3. Set appropriate elevation values for navigation components
+4. Handle state management properly in navigation screens
+5. Consider responsive design for different screen sizes